colemck/techlab_summer2018/README.md

 # techlab_summer2018

+---
-## Some of the Java projects from the summer of 2018.
+_Some of the Java projects from the summer of 2018._